mmk-1/tora-protocol/docs/TORA/algorithm.rst

 The handling of control packets in TORA is based on the concept of link reversal.
 When a link failure occurs, the affected node broadcasts a Clear (CLR) packet to inform its neighbors about the failure.
 Neighboring nodes then propagate the CLR packet, triggering a process of link reversal to re-establish routes around the failed link.
 Additionally, Update (UPD) packets are used to disseminate information about changes in the network topology, ensuring that all nodes have up-to-date routing information.

 In TORA, the creation of a route involves the establishment of a directed acyclic graph (DAG) based on the relative positions of nodes in the network.
-This DAG helps in determining the logical link reversal hierarchy, which guides the routing decisions in response to topological changes.
 The algorithm ensures loop-free routes by utilizing the DAG structure and maintaining multiple routes for any given source/destination pair, enhancing the robustness of the routing process.

 TORA defines five cases for route maintenance to handle various scenarios in dynamic network environments: